landoyjx/charting_library/CONTRIBUTING.md

 * Give a link to your Charting Library where we can reproduce it

 ## Asking a question
 * We spent a lot of time creating those [docs](https://github.com/tradingview/charting_library/wiki) for you to make your life easier.
 Please give it a try.
-If you are a newcomer please make sure that you've read the [Best Practices](https://github.com/tradingview/charting_library/wiki/Best-practices) also.
+If you are a newcomer please make sure that you've read the [Best Practices](https://github.com/tradingview/charting_library/wiki/Best-practices) and [Frequently Asked Questions](https://github.com/tradingview/charting_library/wiki/Frequently-Asked-Questions).
 * Describe what do you want to achieve
 * Provide screenshots if possible